Pylons/pyramid/docs/narr/static.rst

 Generating Static Resource URLs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When a ref::`static_directive` ZCML directive or a call to the
+When a :ref:`static_directive` ZCML directive or a call to the
 ``add_static_view`` method of a
 :class:`repoze.bfg.configuration.Configurator` is used to register a
 static resource directory, a special helper API named